mildlyskilled/mildlyskilled-blog/content/posts/2021-05-06/index.md

 )
 ```

 A lot of magic happening here but this is the function to parse it.
+By using a [Lens](https://ncatlab.org/nlab/show/lens+%28in+computer+science%29) extractor we are able to get the data class out of a String.
+So it's perhaps a more palatable way of doing reflection.

 ```kotlin
 package com.mildlyskilled.parser